 B. East Arm/Lind Coulee Wasteway

-There are several location along this canal where one could potentially launch a kayak/canoe into the canal or fish from the bank.
-The above picture shows one such site, with associated GPS coordinate in the directions below.
+There are several locations along this portion of the canal where one could potentially launch a kayak/canoe into the canal or fish from the bank.
+This portion of the canal is and looks like a canal, whereas further west it appears more lake like.
+The above picture shows one of such sites, with associated GPS coordinate in the directions below.
 Beware of strong currents during spring runoff or times of high moisture.
 The shoreline is real muddy at times.
-Directions/Maps: This site is located off of HWY 262 via a gravel road right after passing the Warden Lake Access Rd. going west on the HWY... please use these GPS reading in google.com/maps to get accurate directions with the follow GPS coordinates 46.991896, -119.170202 or 46.991868, -119.164641 46.991934, -119.170175
+Directions/Maps: This site is located off of HWY 262 via a gravel road right after passing the Warden Lake Access Rd. going west on the HWY... please use these GPS reading in google.com/maps to get accurate directions with the follow GPS coordinates 46°59'30.7"N 119°09'52.7"W and 46°59'31.0"N 119°10'12.6"W

 ACCESSIBILITY: PARKING...
 Sand, Dirt, or muddy parking along dirt road; PATHS/TRAILS...
 None; RESTROOMS/FACILITIES/SHADE… None; SENSORY...
 No sensory tactile markers for those with visual and other impairments.
 DOCKS/LAUNCHES/PLATFORMS… None.
 Launch off bank; DIRECT WATER ACCESS… No access for wheeled mobility devices; TRANSFER SYSTEMS...
 None; CAMPING...
 Primitive camping allowed; O.T.H.E.R… Oddities/Barriers: Lots of sand, dirt, mud; Terrain: Level to about 7% grade; H2O/Water: Water normally murky.
 Water temperature in the summer can be around 60 to 70 degree.
 No drinking water available; Environmental Conditions: High winds and hot temperatures in the summer; Resources: Food, drinks, and gas in Potholes Reservoir resort area and in city of Moses Lake.

 There are several location along this canal where one could potentially launch a kayak/canoe into the canal or fish from the bank.
 The above picture shows one such site, with associated GPS coordinate in the directions below.
 Beware of strong currents during spring runoff or times of high moisture.
 The shoreline is real muddy at times.
-Directions/Maps: This site is located off of HWY 262 via a gravel road right after passing the Warden Lake Access Rd. going west on the HWY... please use these GPS reading in google.com/maps to get accurate directions with the follow GPS coordinates 46.991896, -119.170202
+Directions/Maps: This site is located off of HWY 262 via a gravel road right after passing the Warden Lake Access Rd. going west on the HWY... please use these GPS reading in google.com/maps to get accurate directions with the follow GPS coordinates 46°59'02.8"N 119°13'23.4"W ; 46°59'14.7"N 119°13'20.1"W

 ACCESSIBILITY: PARKING...
 Sand, Dirt, or muddy parking along dirt road; PATHS/TRAILS...
 None; RESTROOMS/FACILITIES/SHADE… None; SENSORY...
 No sensory tactile markers for those with visual and other impairments.
 DOCKS/LAUNCHES/PLATFORMS… None.
 Launch off bank; DIRECT WATER ACCESS… No access for wheeled mobility devices; TRANSFER SYSTEMS...
 None; CAMPING...
 Primitive camping allowed; O.T.H.E.R… Oddities/Barriers: Lots of sand, dirt, mud; Terrain: Level to about 7% grade; H2O/Water: Water normally murky.
 Water temperature in the summer can be around 60 to 70 degree.
 No drinking water available; Environmental Conditions: High winds and hot temperatures in the summer; Resources: Food, drinks, and gas in Potholes Reservoir resort area and in city of Moses Lake.

 There are a lot of locations along the east arm of the reservoir where between the Read M and Glenn Williams boat launches (south side) one could potentially launch a lightweight watercraft into the water or fish from the bank.
 The above picture shows one such site.
 We have supplied three GPS coordinates on roads that goes to various access sites in the directions below.
 Beware of strong currents during spring runoff or times of high moisture.
 The shoreline is real muddy at times.
-Directions/Maps: This sites are located off of HWY 262 on the right/north side of the road via a gravel roads after passing Road M heading toward the Potholes Reservoir (west)... please use these GPS reading in google.com/maps to get accurate directions with the follow GPS coordinates 46.984114, -119.223170 , 46.982688, -119.239994 , 46.983772, -119.248519
+Directions/Maps: This sites are located off of HWY 262 on the right/north side of the road via a gravel roads after passing Road M heading toward the Potholes Reservoir (west)... please use these GPS reading in google.com/maps to get accurate directions with the follow GPS coordinates 46°59'08.7"N 119°14'27.4"W

 ACCESSIBILITY: PARKING...
 Sand, Dirt, or muddy parking along dirt roads and at shoreline; PATHS/TRAILS...
 None; RESTROOMS/FACILITIES/SHADE… None, but there are fully accessible restrooms a short distance at the boat launches to the west and east with no shade; SENSORY...
 No sensory tactile markers for those with visual and other impairments.
 DOCKS/LAUNCHES/PLATFORMS… None.
 Launch off bank; DIRECT WATER ACCESS… No access for wheeled mobility devices; TRANSFER SYSTEMS...
 None; CAMPING...
 Primitive camping allowed; O.T.H.E.R… Oddities/Barriers: Lots of sand, dirt, mud; Terrain: Level to about 7% grade; H2O/Water: Water normally murky.
 Water temperature in the summer can be around 60 to 70 degree.
 No drinking water available; Environmental Conditions: High winds and hot temperatures in the summer; Resources: Food, drinks, and gas in Potholes Reservoir resort area and in city of Moses Lake.